viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 - **Error Handling**: User-friendly error messages for common issues like incorrect hotspot password.
 - **Network Type Indicators**: Icons to distinguish between public and private Wi-Fi networks

-### Looking for a complete example?

-See the `example/` directory for a complete working example app that allows you to provision viam devices.

 ### Dependencies
 This package depends on:
 - `plugin_wifi_connect`: For Wi-Fi connection functionality
 - `viam_sdk`: For Viam robot communication
 - `permission_handler`: For platform permissions
 - `flutter_platform_widgets`: For platform-specific UI
 - `provider`: For state management

+### Looking for a complete example?
+See the `example/` directory for a complete working example app that allows you to provision Viam devices.

 ## Important Notes